kcerdena/light-timer/README.md

 - Arduino PIN 2 to RTC SDA
 - Arduino PIN 3 to RTC SCL
 - Arduino GND to Transistor Emitter (PIN3)
-- Arduino PIN A9 to 4.7 kOhm Resistor (R1)
+- Arduino PIN A9 to 270 Ohm Resistor (R1)
 - R1 to Transistor Base (PIN2)
 - Transistor Collector (PIN1) to White Light PWR (Red Wire; +7.2v measured)

 ### Data
-I retrieved an .XLS of sunrise/sunset times for the entire year from the [NOAA Global Monitoring Laboratory website](https://gml.noaa.gov/grad/solcalc/calcdetails.html).
+I retrieved a table of sunrise/sunset times for the entire year from the [NOAA Global Monitoring Laboratory website](https://gml.noaa.gov/grad/solcalc/calcdetails.html).
 After entering my local coordinates, i examined the sunrise and sunset data for the year.
 Coding a daily lookup table consumed too much memory.
 I decided to use a monthly lookup table.
-I found the latest sunrise and sunset times for the month and rounded to the nearest 10 minutes.
+I found the latest sunrise and sunset times for each month and rounded to the nearest 10 minutes.

 ### Logic
 - At Power ON, turn light on/off based on expected state for current time.